nusely/hogtechfront/VERCEL_ENV_VAR_SETUP.md

 ## Problem
 If you're seeing CORS errors like:
 ```
-Access to fetch at 'http://localhost:5000/api/...' from origin 'https://hogtechfront.vercel.app'
+Access to fetch at 'http://localhost:5000/api/...' from origin 'https://hogtechgh.com'
 has been blocked by CORS policy
 ```

 This means `NEXT_PUBLIC_API_URL` is **NOT SET** in your Vercel environment variables.

+**Note:** Your production domain is `https://hogtechgh.com` (custom domain).

 ---